 From July 9 through September 7, 2020, Magazzino presented Homemade, a special exhibition of new work created by eight New York-based Italian artists—including Alessandro Teoldi, Andrea Mastrovito, Beatrice Scaccia, Danilo Correale, Davide Balliano, Francesco Simeti, Luisa Rabbia, and Maria D. Rapicavoli—during the global quarantine.
 Originally launched as part of the Magazzino da Casa’s digital program, Homemade culminated with an in-person exhibition of the final artworks created over the project’s two-month duration, which opened to the public on July 10, 2020.

-Curated by Director Vittorio Calabrese with Chiara Mannarino, the approximately 30 works on view demonstrate how participating artists pushed their practice during this period, using new methods and materials, and interrogating new issues—from concrete casts that explore polarized concepts, such as connection and separation, to large-scale painting that investigates cosmic natures.
-The exhibition presents these works alongside a selection of previous projects by the artists to shed light on their broader creative practices.
-Taken together, Homemade serves as a testament to the power and resilience of art and its ability to connect us all.
+Curated by Director Vittorio Calabrese with Chiara Mannarino, the approximately 30 works on view demonstrated how participating artists pushed their practice during this period, using new methods and materials, and interrogating new issues—from concrete casts that explore polarized concepts, such as connection and separation, to large-scale painting that investigates cosmic natures.
+The exhibition presented these works alongside a selection of previous projects by the artists to shed light on their broader creative practices.
+Taken together, Homemade served as a testament to the power and resilience of art and its ability to connect us all.

-Marking the first exhibition of contemporary art to be mounted on-site at Magazzino in the museum’s history, Homemade, will open to the public on July 10 and will be on view in Gallery 8, which will continue to serve as the museum’s dedicated special exhibition space for future projects.
+Marking the first exhibition of contemporary art to be mounted on-site at Magazzino in the museum’s history, Homemade, opened to the public on July 10 and was on view in Gallery 8, which continues to serve as the museum’s dedicated special exhibition space for future projects.

 More information on Homemade and each artist’s project is available here.